The Literate Chef

 1. Heat olive oil in a large pot over medium high heat.

 2. Add the garlic and sauté until translucent.
-Do not burn.
+Do not let burn.

 3. Add the olives, and stir well.
-When they begin to puff up, shut the heat and add the hot pepper flakes.
+When they begin to puff up, shut the heat and add the hot pepper flakes and stir well.

-4. Return the heat to medium, add the kale in bunches and stir continuously, adding water and kale until the kale cooks down.
+4. Return the heat to medium, add 1/4 cup of water and add the kale in bunches stirring continuously so it does not burn.
+Continue adding water and kale until the kale cooks down.

 * Kale is usually sold in bunches in the supermarket.
 It has to be washed, trimmed and hand chopped before serving.
 Recently we discovered pre-washed, trimmed and chopped ‘Kale Greens’ packaged and sold like washed spinach and salad greens.
 It is produced by Glory Foods, which produces other similarly packaged, fresh, ready to cook produce that are great time savers.